-Section 12 of PML Act 2002 places certain obligations on every banking company, financial institution and intermediary which include (i) maintaining a record of prescribed transactions (ii) Furnishing information of prescribed transactions to the specified authority (iii) Verifying and maintaining records of the identity of its clients (iv) Preserving records in respect of (i), (ii), (iii) above for a period of 10 years from the date of cessation of transactions with the clients.
+Section 12 of PML Act 2002 places certain obligations on every banking company, financial institution and intermediary which include (i) maintaining a record of prescribed transactions preserve the record of information related to transactions, whether attempted or executed, which are reported to the Director, FIU-IND, as required under Rules 7 & 8 of the PML Rules, for a period of five years from the date of the transaction between the client and the intermediary. (ii) Furnishing information of prescribed transactions to the specified authority.

+transactions with the clients.
 These requirements would come into effect after Govt. of India frames rules under the Act.